blockchain-lab-um/ssi-snap-docs/docs/roadmap.md

 # Roadmap

-Interested how will the SSI Snap evolve in the future?
+Are you interested in how SSI Snap will evolve in the future?

+Finished:
+- [x] support for DID method did:ethr
+- [x] signing VCs with MetaMask
+- [x] local off-chain storage (inside MetaMask Snap)
+- [x] alpha release

 Planned features:

-- Creation of new DIDs stored in the MetaMask.
-- Additional ways of storing DIDs and VCs (Cloud, dropbox, etc.).
+- [ ] support other DID methods (did:ebsi ...)
+- [ ] support storage on Ceramic Network
+- [ ] support storage on cloud platforms
-- Ability to sync data between multiple MetaMask wallets.
+- [ ] sync data between multiple MetaMask wallets
+- [ ] VC revocation
+- [ ] OIDC flows for VC issuance and VP exchange
+- [ ] CHAPI
-- UI elements inside MetaMask (depends on when MetaMask enables creation of custom UI).
+- [ ] UI inside MetaMask Snap for configuration

-Potential features:

-- Support for other DID methods.
+...

+This page is subject to change in the future.